Skip to Content

 The chefs have curated a special Diwali dining menu for guests, including everything from succulent curries, tandoori, biryanis and plenty of other vegan, vegetarian and non-vegetarian food options.

-The rasmalai and gulab jamun cake are the top recommendations for desert when dining at India Palace Restaurant.
+The ras malai and gulab jamun cake are the top recommendations for dessert when dining at India Palace Restaurant.

 Location: Al Salam Street, Opposite Adnoc Distribution Head Office, TCA , Abu Dhabi